D8-X/d8x-cli/README.md

 <details>
   <summary>Supported platforms</summary>

 D8X-CLI is tested and runs natively on Linux.
-MacOS might work, but you will need to manually install ansible and terraform on your system.
+The CLI also runs on MacOS.
+For MacOS you need to build the application on your own (pay attention at the Go version), and you need to manually install ansible and terraform.

-D8X-CLI is not tested on Windows and will most probably not work, we would recommend using WSL2 to run D8X-CLI on Windows.
+D8X-CLI is not tested on Windows and will probably not work, we would recommend using WSL2 to run D8X-CLI on Windows.

 </details>